grpc/proposal/A36-xds-for-servers.md

     unavailable resource because of communication failures with control plane or a triggered loading timeout, or a non-existent resource, fail the RPC with the UNAVAILABLE status.
- 2. If `RouteConfiguration` is supported, match the request to a Route using the same rules as on the client.
+ 2. If `RouteConfiguration` is supported, select the most specifically-matching VirtualHost using the RPC's requested `:authority` match the request to a Route using the same rules as on the client.
 If no route matches or if the matched route does not have the `non_forwarding_action` set, fail the RPC with the UNAVAILABLE status.
  3. If any server-side HTTP filters are supported, apply the HTTP filters from the `FilterChain` to the request.